pattarika/awesome-readme/contributing.md

 - Make sure your text editor is set to remove trailing whitespace.
 - Use the `#readme` anchor for GitHub READMEs to link them directly

-Thank you very much for your suggestions!
+Thanks a lot for your suggestions!